ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_editorial/README.md

 The module by default sets some permissions and variables used by the different editorial features.
-So, it is possible to set workbench moderation states that are not possible if tracked changes exists in WYSIWYG fields ("Block the saving for these Workbench Moderation states" checkboxes).
+So, it is possible to set workbench moderation states that are not possible if tracked changes exist in WYSIWYG fields (**"Block the saving for these Workbench Moderation states"** checkboxes).

-It is also possible to set if content types that have not workbench moderation activated or if no states are selected below ("Block if status" is true checkbox).
+It is also possible to set if the content saving must be blocked when the flag "Published" is checked (**"Block if status"** is true checkbox) in the case of contents of a type without workbench moderation activated or if no states are selected in the other field.

 They can be modified on this administration page:
 Configuration > Content authoring > MULTISITE WYSIWYG > WYSIWYG workflow settings